-Premises holding a permit under Section 34 of the Gaming Act 1968 are prohibited from obtaining a new gaming machine permit under the Gambling Act 2005 and will be unable to operate gaming machines of any kind after their current permit expires.
+Premises are prohibited from obtaining a new gaming machine permit under the Gambling Act 2005 and will be unable to operate gaming machines of any kind after their current permit expires.

 Unlicensed family entertainment centres

 The Licensing Authority may grant an application for a permit for Category D gaming machines in an unlicensed family entertainment centre (FEC) provided it is satisfied the premises will be used as an unlicensed FEC and that the Chief Officer of Police has been consulted.
 There are no limits to the number of machines that may be applied for in an unlicensed FEC.